 MC.202 Folgore "Thunderbolt"Item Number: 1217

+MC.202 Thunderbolt Folgore airplane model.
 Mario Castoldi hand been convinced from the earliest days of the MC.200 flight testing that full potential of the design would be achieved only by the installation of and inline engine.
-This opinion was confimed during August 1940 when the prototype Macchi MC.202 (MM 445) was tested with an imported Daimler Benz DB 601A-1 engine.
+This opinion was confirmed during August 1940 when the prototype Macchi MC.202 (MM 445) was tested with an imported Daimler Benz DB 601A-1 engine.
 The prototype was first flown on 10 August 1940, and its initial trials were so impressive that it was ordered into production without delay.

-, Undoubtedly the best wartime figher to serve in large numbers with the Regia Aeronautica, initial deliveries of production aircraft were made in November 1941 to units operating in Libya.
+Undoubtedly the best wartime fighter to serve in large numbers with the Regia Aeronautica, initial deliveries of production aircraft were made in November 1941 to units operating in Libya.
 The Folgore also took part in action against Malta and Allied convoys in the Mediterranean and in September 1942, was deployed in some numbers on the Eastern Front.
-They played a significant role in the defence of Sicily and southern Italy against bombing attacks launched by the USAF, but were less effective as attrition had reduced the total number available.
+They played a significant role in the defense of Sicily and southern Italy against bombing attacks launched by the USAF but were less effective as attrition had reduced the total number available.

 Mahogany Wood.
 Scale: 1/24.
 Wingspan 17 1/4 inches, Length 14 1/2 inches.